-The emergence of coronavirus disease (COVID-19) had brought a global catastrophe.
-The World Health Organization (WHO) announced COVID-19 as a pandemic on 11th March 2020.1 As of 10th June 2020, the disease that initially started in Wuhan, China had already spread and brought havoc on more than 200 countries with more than seven million confirmed cases worldwide.2 Due to its strong inter-connections with tourism and trade, countries in the South East Asia region were affected early.3 As the number of COVID-19 cases rapidly escalated, preventive measures must be promptly implemented.
-Several countries in South East Asia region namely Indonesia, Malaysia and Singapore had imposed regulations to prevent extensive spread of the disease, namely Large-scale Social Restrictions (Pembatasan Sosial Berskala Besar (PSBB)), Movement Control Order (MCO) or Perintah Kawalan Pergerakan (PKP) and Circuit Breaker (CB) respectively.4 developed a tool to measure the popularity of search terms on the internet, named Google Trends (GT).5 Information obtained from GT had already been used to study health phenomena in a variety of topic domains.6 The data from GT could also be used as a form of risk communication.
+The emergence of coronavirus disease 2019 (COVID-19) had brought a global catastrophe.
+The World Health Organization (WHO) announced COVID-19 as a pandemic on March 11, 2020.1 As of June 10, 2020, the disease that initially started in Wuhan, China had already spread and brought havoc on more than 200 countries with more than seven million confirmed cases worldwide.2 Due to its strong inter-connections with tourism and trade, countries in the South East Asia region were affected early.3 As the number of COVID-19 cases rapidly escalated, preventive measures must be promptly implemented.
+Several countries in South East Asia region namely Indonesia, Malaysia and Singapore had imposed regulations to prevent extensive spread of the disease, namely large-scale social restrictions (Pembatasan Sosial Berskala Besar - PSBB), Movement Control Order (MCO) or Perintah Kawalan Pergerakan (PKP) and Circuit Breaker (CB) respectively.4

+Nowadays, information regarding COVID-19 and the policy taken by countries are accessible on the internet.
+One of the most popular search engines, Google, had developed a tool to measure the popularity of search terms on the internet, named Google Trends (GT).5 Information obtained from GT had already been used to study health phenomena in a variety of topic domains.6 The data from GT could also be used as a form of risk communication.
 Thus, it would be beneficial to deploy the information to the public regarding health events such as the COVID-19 pandemic.
-This research aimed to seek the relationship between public search interest and the policy taken by countries regarding COVID-19 in each country and to observe whether the Google Trend data could be utilized as a tool to make a form of risk communication during this pandemic.
+This research aimed to seek the relationship between public search interest and the policy taken by countries regarding COVID-19 in each country and to observe whether the GT data could be utilized as a tool to make a form of risk communication during this pandemic.